XZiar/RayRenderer/SystemCommon/README.md

 * **Debugger Backend** `shared`

-  Send debug message to debugger, such as VisualStudio's debug window, or stderr in Linux
+  Send debug message to debugger:
+  * For Windows, send to debugger(eg VisualStudio) via `OutputDebugString`.
+  * For Android, send to LogCat.
+  * Others, send to stderr.

 * **File Backend** `not-shared`